chemi5t/Hangman/README.md

   6. Strings
   7. Booleans
   8. Lists
-- Task 1: Define a list of posisble words.
+- Task 1: Define a list of possible words.
 Create a file named milestone_2.py.
 This file contains the code for the first milestone.
-In this task, we are creating a list of words.
 - Further prerequisites:
   1. Package managers
   2. pip